adamdriscoll/selenium-powershell/Help/Get-SeElement.md

 ```

 ### -By
-The locating mechanism to use
+The locating mechanism to use.
+It is possible to use multiple locator, in which case they will be processed sequentially.

 ```yaml
 Type: SeBySelector[]